pcezars/taskapi/README.md

   * Endpoint: PUT /api/tasks/{id}
   * Request Body: JSON data containing updated task details.
   * The field "user" is required to update a task.
+  * Authorization token must be set.

 * Delete Task:
   * Endpoint: DELETE /api/tasks/{id}
+  * Authorization token must be set.

 Make requests to these endpoints using your preferred HTTP client (e.g., Postman) to interact with the API.